 Every song felt bigger live.

 Thunder instantly sent a wave through the crowd, with every lyric shouted back word for word.
 Hero/Heroine carried that same emotional weight it always has, while The Great Escape turned the entire venue into one giant singalong.
-It was one of those rare live music moments where the room feels completely united — strangers singing together, arms in the air, everyone locked into the same memory.
+It was one of those rare live music moments where the room feels completely united.
+Strangers singing together, arms in the air, everyone locked into the same memory.
+What made the night stand out wasn’t just the nostalgia, though.

 Boys Like Girls proved that these songs still hold up, and more importantly, that they still know how to own a stage.
 The vocals were sharp, the band’s energy never let up, and the chemistry between the stage and the audience carried through every moment of the set.